 You can trust this won't cause so much as a whisper of irritation after Ultherapy as Oodee products are free from over 40 known allergens.
 As well as what it leaves out, this silky moisturizer is notable for what it packs in – namely antioxidants from Vit C, fermented rice and buckwheat sprouts as well as nutrient-rich kelp to restore and replenish.

 Drum roll please!
-At three months post treatment, I am pleased to report that the results are very much in, and I am beyond happy.
+At six months post treatment, I am pleased to report that the results are very much in, and I am beyond happy.
 My jawline is sharper and more defined and those sad little downward-turned creases at the sides of my mouth are less pronounced.
 That rush of fresh collagen has given everything a pleasing plumpness boost that will continue to improve for the next few months, then should last the year.
 Happy days!

 This is not a cheap treatment.
 You can expect to pay at least $1300/£1000 for treating a substantial area.
 The official line from Ultherapy is that "Prices start at roughly $700/£500, though pricing can vary depending on the treatment protocol and will be discussed during your consultation.
 Treatment pricing will vary based on individual treatment plans as Ultherapy is customized to individual needs."